How to Apply

 The Arthur L. Carter Journalism Institute considers applicants holding a bachelor’s degree in any field.
 A journalism background is not required.
 Along with the completed application, the applicant must provide one official transcript from each undergraduate or graduate institution attended, three letters of recommendation, preferably from your professors, and two writing samples.
 These samples should be indicative of the applicant’s best overall work and need not have been published.
 They should include at least one academic paper or senior thesis that demonstrates the student’s critical thinking ability and another that showcases the student’s writing ability.
 A statement of purpose, which should adhere to the guidelines listed in the journalism application form, is also required.
 NYU graduate admission requires four years of prior undergraduate studies.

-Students who enroll in the graduate journalism program score, on average, above 160 (600 old test) on the verbal test of the Graduate Record Examinations (GREs) and at least 5.0 on the GRE analytical writing test, and have an undergraduate grade point average well above 3.0.
-No specific GRE subject test is necessary.
-International applicants must take either the Test of English as a Foreign Language (TOEFL) or the test of the International English Language Testing System (IELTS) unless English is their native language or they have completed their undergraduate education at an institution where English is the primary language of instruction.
-A minimum TOEFL score of 100 on the Internet-based test is required, or a score of 250 on the computer-based test or 600 on the paper-based test is required.
-For the computer- and paper-based tests, a minimum score of 5.0 on the Test of Written English (TWE) is required.
-(For the cultural reporting and criticism concentration, a score of 6.0 is required.)
-International applicants MUST have a fluent command of written English.
-For the IELTS, a score of 7 or above is needed.
+The GRE exam is not required.
+For some of our partner programs the GRE is optional and scores will be considered if submitted.
+See individual program requirements for more information.
+International applicants must take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless English is their native language or they have completed their undergraduate education at an institution where English is the primary language of instruction.
+A minimum TOEFL score of 100 on the Internet-based test, equivalent to a score of 250 on the computer-based test or 600 on the paper-based test, is preferred.

-The GREs and TOEFL are given periodically throughout the year.
-Specific test dates can be obtained by calling the Educational Testing Service, 609-921-9000, or by visiting their Web site at ets.org.
+The TOEFL and IELTS exams are given periodically throughout the year.
+Specific test dates can be obtained by calling the Educational Testing Service, 609-921-9000, or by visiting their Web site at ets.org

 Interested in Applying?